Sweet-dreams-website/sweet-dreams/README.md

 # Sweet dreams
-Gamec.store is an ecommerce website that allows admins to put their baby clothes up for sale and user buy them.
+Sweet dreams is an e-commerce website that allows admins to put their baby clothes up for sale and user buy them.

 ## Tech used
 we are using HTML, CSS, PHP